About Our Program:

 Did you know....

-We have a state of the art ETC Ion Light Board on which students can become proficient!
+We have a state of the art ETC Ion Light Board and Yamaha digital sound board on which students can become proficient!

 Theatre students can earn a Varsity Letter!